Appu Chesi Pappu Koodu: Plot

-Ramadasu, a devious zamindar who recently acquired the colonial title of Rao Bahadur, is a perennial debtor who believes in leading a luxurious life on credit.
-Dewan Bahadur Mukunda Rao, a wealthy, generous but naive zamindar, is searching for a royal bridegroom for his granddaughter Manjari.
-While Ramadasu also borrows from Rao, he secretly wishes to have Manjari married to his son Raghu, so that Rao's wealth becomes his, enabling him to pay his debts.
+Ramadasu is a zamindar who recently acquired the colonial title of Rao Bahadur, and is also a perennial debtor who believes in leading a luxurious life on credit.
+Dewan Bahadur Mukunda Rao, a wealthy, generous but naive zamindar, is always searching for a groom of royal or high social standing for his granddaughter Manjari.
+While Ramadasu also occasionally borrows from Rao, he secretly wishes to have Manjari married to his son Raghu, so that Rao's wealth becomes his, enabling him to pay his debts.
 Complicating things is Raghu's earlier marriage in his childhood to Leela, whose brother Raja is in prison for his participation in the Indian independence movement.
-In order to get more credit, Ramadasu uses his shrewd manager Bhaja Govindam to find more lenders, and placate angry creditors with false promises.
-Behind Govindam's back however, Ramadasu bribes Govindam's uncle and Rao's manager, Ramalingam, with the promise of getting Ramalingam's daughter Usha, who Govindam is in love with, married.
+In order to get more credit, Ramadasu uses his assistant, Bhaja Govindam, to find more lenders and placate angry creditors with false promises.
+Behind Govindam's back, however, Ramadasu bribes Govindam's uncle and Rao's assistant, Ramalingam, with the promise of getting Ramalingam's daughter, Usha, whom Govindam is in love with, married.
 Rao, unaware of the deception, agrees to the alliance.